Patent Analysis: Patent File Wrappers as a Tool for Competitive Intelligence

 A STEP-BY-STEP GUIDE TO FIND AND REVIEW A FILE WRAPPER:

-Visit the United States Patent Office’s (USPTO), publicly available Patent Application Information Retrieval (Public PAIR) website: https://portal.uspto.gov/pair/PublicPair
+Visit the United States Patent Office’s (USPTO), publicly available Patent Center website: https://patentcenter.uspto.gov/

-Select ‘Patent Number’ and type ‘9305280’ in the ‘Enter Number’ box and click the ‘SEARCH’ button.
+Select ‘Patent Number’ field (rather than the default selected, ‘Application Number’ – this is what one would used to look up a pending patent application number), from the drop down.
+Type ‘9305280’ in the ‘Search’ box and click the ‘SEARCH’ button.
 This corresponds with U.S. Patent No. 9,205,380 assigned to Amazon Technologies Inc. entitled, “Airborne fulfillment center utilizing unmanned aerial vehicles for item delivery”.

-The “Application Data” tab is outlined in red.
 This page displays some of the key bibliographic information related to the patent.
-This includes the sections highlighted in orange such as, ‘First Named Inventor’, ‘First Named Applicant’, and ‘Status’.
-You can find additional information here as well.
+This includes data such as, ‘Inventors’, ‘Applicants’, and ‘Correspondence address’.
+One can find additional information here as well.

 This tab displays the entire history of documents associated with this file wrapper.
-As you can see, the most recent correspondence was from 06-19-2018, a change in the applicant’s address highlighted in yellow.
+The most recent correspondence was from 06-19-2018 (at the top of the list) reflects a change in the applicant’s address highlighted.

-Many of the documents available in the file wrapper can be downloaded by simply selecting the check box to the right of an item and clicking on the blue ‘PDF’ button near the top right of the screen (outlined in red).
+Many of the documents available in the file wrapper can be downloaded by simply selecting the check box to the right of an item and clicking on the corresponding blue ‘PDF’ link associated with each document.

-As you continue to review the file wrapper ledger, scroll down the page, you will see an entry from 04-01-2015 entitled ‘Non-Final Rejection’ (highlighted in yellow).
+As one continues to review the file wrapper ledger, scroll down the page, one will see an entry from 04-01-2015 entitled ‘Non-Final Rejection’ (highlighted in blue).
 See Figure 4 below.

 This is the entry in the ledger is an examiner’s non-final rejection document which provides details from the examiner of why he or she rejected the application.

-The most common types of examiner rejections are described in U.S. Title Code 35 of the United States Code (35 U.S.C.), section 101 (unpatentable subject matter), section 102 (novelty – anticipation, citing of1 single reference), section 103 (obviousness, citing of 2 or more references), and section 112 (errors in the written description such as indefiniteness – lack of claim language or unclear claim language in the written description).
-You can learn more about the different types of rejections here.
+The most common types of examiner rejections are described in U.S. Title Code 35 of the United States Code (35 U.S.C.), section 101 (unpatentable subject matter), section 102 (novelty – anticipation, citing of a single reference), section 103 (obviousness, citing of two or more references), and section 112 (errors in the written description such as indefiniteness – lack of claim language or unclear claim language in the written description).
+One can learn more about the different types of rejections here.

-Click on the “Non-Final Rejection” blue hyperlink, a 20-page PDF document will open in your browser.
-This document contains details into the argument made by the examiner, Demetra Smith Stuart, as to why she is issuing a non-final rejection.
+Click on the “Non-Final Rejection” blue hyperlink, a 20-page PDF document will open in the browser.
+This document contains details into the argument made by the examiner, Demetra Smith Stuart, as to why they issued a non-final rejection.

-By digging deeper into the ‘668 patent you would find additional insight into whether prior art was cited against it during its prosecution and if so what art, what arguments were made, etc. This is an iterative process that can feel overwhelming once you understand how much information is available to analyze.
+By digging deeper into the ‘668 patent one would find additional insight into whether prior art was cited against it during its prosecution and if so what art, what arguments were made, etc. This is an iterative process that can feel overwhelming once one understands how much information is available to analyze.
 Conversely, it is very empowering to have access to so much information.
 Especially when making multi-million or billion-dollar investment decisions.

-As you dig deeper into the non-final rejection document, on page 4, you can read the specific arguments the examiner made, (see Figure 6).
+A deeper dive into the non-final rejection document reveals, for example on page 4, the specific arguments the examiner made, (see Figure 6).

 Here is some of the text from the non-final rejection.
 The bold words are from the original filed claim from Amazon U.S. 9,305,280 (‘280) and the italicized words come from U.S. Patent Publication No. 20140032034 (Raptopoulos).